El Salvador slashes size of Congress ahead of elections

 That move garnered widespread support among Salvadorans, though human rights groups say innocent people have been caught in the dragnet.

-(Reporting by Nelson Renteria; Writing by Kylie Madry; Editing by Bill Berkrot)
+(Reporting by Nelson Renteria; Writing by Kylie Madry and Brendan O'Boyle; Editing by Bill Berkrot and Edwina Gibbs)

 ((Kylie.Madry@thomsonreuters.com;))